 After a period of inactivity, you will be automatically logged out for your security, as screens interface with private academic records.
 If you are timed out, you will receive a message prompting you to log in again.

-I received a message telling me the course name puts the student in overload and a petition is required.
+I received a message that the course puts me in overload and requires a petition.
 What is a petition?

 I tried to register for an undergraduate class but received a message saying my academic level does not match the course.
 Can I still take it?

 This message is a way to indicate the course you are registering for does not match your academic level.
 For example, if you are a graduate student, and you are intending to take an undergraduate course, you may receive this message.
 If you have been admitted to a graduate program, you may enroll in an undergraduate course, provided you meet the course prerequisites, but be sure the status says “registered.”
 We recommend consulting your academic advisor with any questions or concerns.